epfl-ada/ada-2021-project-hoja/README.md

   - Intestinal infectious diseases: intestinal infectious diseases, cholera, typhoid fever, paratyphoid fever, salmonella

-- **2. Under-represented vs. over-represented**: To answer our first research question, we will compare the ratios between the number of deaths and quotes for all the issues.
+- **2. Under-represented vs. over-represented**: To answer our first research question, we will compare the ratios between deaths and quotes for all the issues.

-Once we have answers to these two strategies in place, we will develop our methods for the research questions 2-5.
-In combination with population data and GDP data, Our World in Data has all the information we need for these research questions.
+Once we have answers to these two strategies, we will develop our methods for the research questions 2-5.
+Our World in Data has all the information we need for these research questions in combination with population data and GDP data.
 However, research question four considers countries' GDP, and the Quotebank dataset may be too restrictive.
 Understandably, people talk more about death causes that affect their country.
-Therefore, we would need speakers from a wide range of countries with different GDP levels to research question four.
+Therefore, we would need speakers from various countries with different GDP levels to research question four.
 We are not confident that the Quotebank dataset contains enough quotes by people from countries with a low GDP.

 ## Proposed Project Timeline

 - Week 45: As of now, the project pipeline is in place.
-We have performed initial analysis on the Our World of Data dataset, made the code skeleton to extract quotes belonging to specific death causes, and planned how to compare them to their actual death toll.
+We have performed initial analysis on most of the relevant Our World of Data datasets, made the code skeleton to extract quotes belonging to specific death causes, and planned how to compare them to their actual death toll.

 - Week 48: The goal is to have an initial analysis made on each death cause and to have preliminary results, e.g., results concerning the first of our research questions, and to have the structure in place to go further in our analysis.